iltuoconsulenteit/DocCropper-Test/README.md

 This project uses [Interact.JS](https://github.com/taye/interact.js) for managing draggable corner points.

 The frontend allows the user to:
-- Upload one or more images (multi-upload planned)
+- Upload one or more images
 - Manually adjust the four corners of each image
 - Submit data (image, coordinates, size) to the backend
+- Export all processed images to PDF

 All JavaScript is contained in `static/app.js`.